autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 ### Known covariates
 Covariates are the time-varying features that may influence the target time series.
 They are sometimes also referred to as dynamic features, exogenous regressors, or related time series.
 AutoGluon currently supports covariates that are _known in advance_ for the forecast horizon.
 Examples of such covariates include:

 - holidays
 - day of the week, month, year
 - promotions
-- weather forecasts (e.g., historic average temperature for the given day)
+- weather forecasts (available in the future via weather forecasts)

 ![Target time series with one known covariate.](https://autogluon-timeseries-datasets.s3.us-west-2.amazonaws.com/public/figures/forecasting-indepth4.png)
 :width:`800px`